cie/funcss.org/features.md

 ## Features

-Whose features would you like to hear about?

 The **FuncSS Language** is currently under development.
 You can read about its planned features on its [Trello board](https://trello.com/b/EpfkVhaA/funcss).

 The **specifications** will reflect the finalized plans for the language.
 They are also being developed, you can read their content at the [Specifications](/spec/) page.